Readability Formulas

 Reading Levels | Grade Levels | Word Usage | Reader Profiles

-Flesch-Kincaid Grade Level FormulaThe Flesch Grade Level improves upon the Flesch Reading Ease formula.
+Flesch-Kincaid Grade Level FormulaThe Flesch-Kincaid Grade Level improves upon the Flesch Reading Ease formula.
 Rudolph Flesch, an author, writing consultant, and the supporter of Plain English Movement, developed this formula with John P. Kincaid.
-That’s why it is also called the Flesch-Kincaid Grade Level Test.
-The term readability, as it relates to text, refers to the ease with which a reader can understand and comprehend the content.
-A text with high readability is clear, concise, and easily understandable, making it accessible to a broader audience.
+The term readability, as it relates to text, is “the ease with which a reader can understand and comprehend the content.”
+A text with high readability is accessible to a broader audience—it’s clear, concise, and understandable.

 1. Sentence complexity: Longer and more intricate sentences usually increase the difficulty of text.
-Conversely, shorter and straightforward sentences contribute to a lower grade level score.
+Conversely, shorter and basic sentences add to a lower grade level score.

-2. Choice of Words: Difficult and unfamiliar words raise the reading difficulty, while simple and common words has the opposite affect.
-The formula estimates appropriate grade levels based on word difficulty.
+2. Choice of Words: Difficult and unfamiliar words raise the reading difficulty, while simple and common words have the opposite effect.

-3. Textual Cohesion: A well-organized and logically-connected text enhances comprehension, resulting in a lower grade level score.
-In contrast, disorganized and incoherent text raises the grade level.
+3. Textual Cohesion: A well-organized and logically-connected text improves comprehension, resulting in a lower grade level score.
+In contrast, a disorganized and incoherent text raises the grade level.

 By analyzing sentence length, word difficulty, and text cohesion, the formula measures how challenging readers may find a text.